The Dragonheart Collective's Primer To Plurality

 No, and trying to be one person sucked ass.
 We are never lonely this way and we can help each other as a team.
 Do you want to fuse with your friend or your sibling permanently?
-Some plurals might, but we are much much better off this way.
+Some plurals might, and its a highly personal question to ask for many, but we are much much better off this way.

 "Do you want to be split into seperate bodies?"